Wilderness Survival Rules and Tenets

 Carry several teak candles and bic lighters in both your pants and jacket pockets.
 The small flame generated from your lighter or spark stick now only has to burn long enough to ignite a candle wick.
 Like the fire that humans evolved around, the warmth and light of a candle, though small, can provide a primal sensation that we’re safe and everything is going to be okay.

-The last thing to share are my five tenets for backcountry survival:
+The last thing to share are my five tenets for wilderness survival:

 - Your brain is always your most valuable tool.

-- No survival tools/skills matter if you can’t correct immediate life-threatening situations.
+- No wilderness survival tools/skills matter if you can’t correct immediate life-threatening situations.

-- The only survival tools you can depend on are those that are on your person.
+- The only wilderness survival tools you can depend on are those that are on your person.

 - Attitude often determines who lives or dies and always determines who has fun doing it.